mistakia/nano-community/docs/getting-started-users/storing/basics.md

 Absolute security does not exist.
 There are only degrees of security, and those degrees come at a cost (in time, accessibility, convenience, etc).

 Thus, no single approach to storing Nano will be ideal for all scenarios.
-First it is important to understand a few concepts
+First, it is important to understand a few concepts

 ### What is an account?